 Fun Fact – Nicole has two secret talents: a mean raptor walk and a pretty decent crab imitation.

 Kristen Wilkinson, she/her/hers

-Our awe-inspiring program director grew up in Albuquerque.
+Our awe-inspiring program director grew up in Albuquerque, NM but now calls Colorado home.
 Kristen’s attention to detail, ability to problem solve, organizational skills, and willingness to serve as a sounding board for student staff keeps the ELC running smoothly.
-She believes that every child deserves the opportunity to have a connection to nature and wants to be part of providing that access.
-Kristen enjoys working at the ELC because she believes in the mission and gets to feel like she is making a difference.
-When she’s not problem-solving or helping student staff, Kristen spends her time hiking, running, reading, and working on jigsaw puzzles.
+She believes that every child deserves the opportunity to have a connection to nature and is so grateful to be part of an organization working towards this goal.
+Kristen believes the ELC is a special place where children develop a new found sense of connection to the natural world.
+You may even find Kristen exploring nature out at the ELC!
+When she’s not problem-solving or mentoring student staff, Kristen spends her time hiking, biking, reading, and working on jigsaw puzzles.

 Fun Fact – Kristen’s favorite ice cream flavor is Tillamook mudslide, which is basically as much chocolate as you can get into an ice cream.
 Keep this in mind if you want to be on Kristen’s good side.

 Parker Allen, he/him/his